Stage 3 - Windsor & Eton Riverside Station to Bourne End (11.1 miles)

 Many of the guests at the Cliveden party seemed to get hounded by the establishment.
 Stephen Ward was arrested in June 1963 and put on trial for making money from prostitution.
 He overdosed on the last day of the trial never recovering, and never knowing the verdict.
 He died shortly afterward.
 Mandy Rice-Davies on being questioned during Ward's trial, about having an affair with Lord Astor (after him denying this), replied with one of the most famous quotes of the 20th Century - "He would, wouldn't he?".
 Christine Keeler was imprisoned for 9 months for perjury in a different trial.
-She keeps a quite life now, but did appear on TV chat shows in the late 1980's when the movie "Scandal" was first released.
-In 1987 she appeared with Mandy Smith on a promotional video for Brian Ferry's hit single "Kiss and Tell".
+Afterwards, she mainly kept a quiet life, but did appear on TV chat shows in the late 1980's when the movie "Scandal" was first released.
+In 1987 she appeared with Mandy Rice-Davies and Mandy Smith on a promotional video for Brian Ferry's hit single "Kiss and Tell".
 In 2001 she released an autobiography entitled "The Truth at Last, My Story" which gives her version of the events at Cliveden.
 Maybe we'll never know the whole truth, about how a young beautiful, naive girl got involved and caught up in high society, took on a bit more than she could handle and ended up coming out of it in an unlucky way by taking a government down without trying.
-It does say something about how hard each opposition party tries to remove the government of the day, but as with the story of Troy, it only takes a beautiful girl to remove a powerful establishment.
+It does say something about how hard each opposition party tries to remove the government of the day, but as with the story of Troy, it only takes a beautiful girl to destroy a very powerful establishment.

 To see some excellent photos of Cliveden House and grounds visit Peter Goodearl's website.

-Follow the path through the wood and then adjacent to a road.
-After passing a gate and some buildings veer slightly left to follow an enclosed semi-circular path out onto Mill Lane and next to Mill House.
+Follow the path through the wood and then left and adjacent to a road.
+After 450 yards and on passing a gate and some buildings, to the LHS, cross a lane and veer slightly left to follow an enclosed semi-circular path which after another 125 yards comes out onto Mill Lane and next to The Sol Mill.

-Turn left along Mill Lane.
-It is narrow, has little traffic and is rural with only the odd desirable residence appearing intermittently.
+Turn left along Mill Lane, finger-posted Thames Path.
+The lane is narrow, has little traffic and is rural with only the odd desirable residence appearing intermittently.